ztyyLV/web-twain-docs/faq/customize-ui-elements-of-image-editor.md

 ## Can I customize UI elements of the built-in image editor?

-Yes, you can perform various customizations on the image editor, some of such customizations are shown below as example.
+Yes, you can perform various customizations on the image editor.
+Some of such customizations are shown below as examples.

 ### Can I change the language of the Editor?

-Yes, as shown in the sample code below, you can use the parameters `titles` and `dialogText` to specify the language used in the editor
+Yes, as shown in the sample code below, you can use the parameters `titles` and `dialogText` to specify the language used in the editor.

 ```javascript
  titles: {